GDPR Compliance: Technical Requirements for Linux Systems

 What is GDPR?

-The General Data Protection Regulation is a regulation to protect data stored about individuals from the European Union.
-When speaking about stored data, it includes the handling of data at any given time, from entry to data deletion.
-One of the important parts is that individuals have the right to request the data stored about them and the right to get that data erased.
-You may know this from the “right to be forgotten” which already applies some years to Google when EU citizens request that.
+GDPR or General Data Protection Regulation is a regulation to protect personal data from citizens of the European Union (EU).
+When speaking about stored data, it includes the handling of data at any given time, from the initial creation of the data, until the final deletion of it.
+One of the important parts is the right to ‘know’.
+That means that individuals can ask what data is stored about them.
+Another request they may make is that this data is deleted.
+You may know this from the “right to be forgotten” which already applied to Google for some years.
 The GDPR applies to all companies that store personal data from EU citizens.
 So even if you are based in the US, a happy shopper from the EU will get you in scope.

 The challenge with regulations like GDPR are the steps you could take on a technical level.
-While most of the policy makes sense, the translation to action technical implementations steps are nowhere to be found.
-We created this blog post to get you started with best practices that may apply to Linux systems.
+While most of the policy makes sense, the translation to action technical implementations steps is nowhere to be found.
+We created this blog post to get you started with some best practices for Linux systems.

 For who is GDPR applicable?

 If you store personal information about citizens from the European Union, GDPR applies to your organization.
 Organizations that are located in EU, typically have at least personal information about their personnel.
 If you provide services or products to individuals, the most likely you will also have EU citizens in your database.

 In that case, you have to take additional measures to protect sensitive personal data.
 Here are some examples of parties that usually will have to be compliant with GDPR:

 - Hosting companies